Bardli/EECS4088/README.md

-# This repo is made for the EECS4088 project
+# EECS4088 Project Repository
-This page will introduce each file in the repo

-## blinkLED
+Welcome to the EECS4088 project repository.
+This repository contains various files and code examples related to embedded systems programming, focusing primarily on BeagleBone Black functionalities.
+Below is an introduction to each file within the repo:

+### `blinkLED`
-This file is made by Derek Molloy
+- **Author:** Derek Molloy

-## ETL&STL
-This file contains basic algorithm tests between ETL and STL.
-It include find(),heap(),min(),move(),sort() functions with timer.

-## GPIOfunction2
-This is not being successfully implemented, PWM

-## GPIOfunction
+- **Description:** This file contains a basic example of how to blink an LED on the BeagleBone Black, demonstrating basic GPIO manipulation.

+### `ETL&STL`
+- **Description:** This file is dedicated to comparing basic algorithms between Embedded Template Library (ETL) and Standard Template Library (STL).
+It includes performance tests for functions such as `find()`, `heap()`, `min()`, `move()`, and `sort()`, each accompanied by a timing mechanism to evaluate efficiency.

+### `GPIOfunction2`
+- **Status:** Not successfully implemented
+- **Description:** Attempt to implement Pulse Width Modulation (PWM) control, focusing on advanced GPIO manipulation.
+This file remains a work in progress.

+### `GPIOfunction`
-Proof of concept of manipulating the LED through an external library
+- **Description:** Demonstrates a proof of concept for controlling an LED using an external library, showcasing practical GPIO usage.

-## PRU_package
-Proof of concept based on the website https://catch22eu.github.io/website/beaglebone/beaglebone-pru-ipc

-## prutest
+### `PRU_package`
+- **Description:** Provides a proof of concept based on the guide available at [Catch22EU's BeagleBone PRU IPC tutorial](https://catch22eu.github.io/website/beaglebone/beaglebone-pru-ipc).
+It is designed to showcase inter-processor communication (IPC) capabilities with the Programmable Real-time Unit (PRU).

+### `prutest`
-Memory manipulation made by Derek Molloy
+- **Author:** Derek Molloy

-## RoundRobin
-This is a round-robin schedular, the registered tasks are flashing LED

-## simPRU
-Trying to work with an external library with https://docs.beagleboard.org/latest/projects/simppru/basics.html

-## StateMachine
-state machine schedular made for flashing light.
+- **Description:** Focuses on memory manipulation techniques, specifically for the BeagleBone's PRU.
+This file is part of a larger exploration into the capabilities and applications of PRU programming.

+### `RoundRobin`
+- **Description:** Implements a simple round-robin scheduler.
+The registered tasks within this scheduler focus on flashing an LED, demonstrating task scheduling in an embedded system context.

+### `simPRU`
+- **Description:** Attempts to integrate and utilize an external library for PRU simulation, based on the documentation available at [BeagleBoard's simPRU guide](https://docs.beagleboard.org/latest/projects/simppru/basics.html).

+### `StateMachine`
+- **Description:** Implements a state machine scheduler specifically designed for controlling lighting sequences.
+This is intended to demonstrate the application of state machines in embedded system scheduling and control.